phenopackets/phenopacket-schema/docs/variant.rst

 option to use for variants reported according to their chromosomal location as derived from a VCF file.

-In the Phenopacket format, it is expected that one ``VcfAllele`` message described a single allele (in contrast to the actial VCF format that allows multiple alleles at the same position to be reported on the same line; to report these in Phenopacket format, two ``variant`` messages would be required).
+In the Phenopacket format, it is expected that one ``VcfAllele`` message described a single allele (in contrast to the actual VCF format that allows multiple alleles at the same position to be reported on the same line; to report these in Phenopacket format, two ``variant`` messages would be required).

 For structural variation the INFO field should contain the relevant information .